pelotom/unionize/README.md

   });
 ```

- `action` can be omitted.
-In that case the result of match is a function
+`action` can be omitted; in that case the result of match is a function:

 ```ts
 const getIdFromAction = Action.match({